markviews/VRGamepad/README.md

 4. Launch Parsec and connect to partner
 5. Launch SteamVR with any game
 6. Launch OVRDrop, select Parsec Window
-7. Launch my app, define right controller by holding grip and trackpad
+7. Launch my app, define right controller by holding grip and trackpad, than squeese the grip on the left controller to identify it (you can tell i'm uh.. an exert at codeing)

 ## Vive Controls
 - Right trackpad up: x